Rishab260/HotelManagementSystem/README.md

 1) Download latest release
 2) Extract files
 3) Make a new folder C:\HotelData, and place database files auth.sqlite, menu.sqlite, orders.sqlite, feedback.sqlite here.
-4) Run .bat files in respective applications to launch the respective applications.
+4) Run .bat files in folder of an application to launch the application.

 Requirements:-
 1) Java 17 LTS